liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/02-creating-a-liferay-docker-container.markdown

 ---
-header-id: creating-a-product-docker-container
+header-id: creating-a-sharepoint-docker-container
 ---

-# Creating a @product@ Docker Container
+# Creating a @sharepoint@ Docker Container

 [TOC levels=1-4]

-To create a @product@ Docker container in Liferay Workspace, complete the steps below.
+To create a @sharepoint@ Docker container in Liferay Workspace, complete the steps below.

 1. Choose the Docker image you need.
 This is configured in your workspace's